 The Business Conduct Guidelines of the Company approved by the Board on September 12, 2018, dedicate a sionals regardless of their hierarchical position.
 D.7.
-Is there more than one comp pany in the group listed in Sp ain?
-Yes □ No X Identify the other companies that are li- sted in Spain and their relatior nship to the company: Identity and r relationship with other listed (group companies State if the respective areas of activity a publicly and precisely, as well as between tween the listed companies have been defined embers of the group; $\mathbf{No} \ \Box$ Describe the business relationship between the parent and subsidiary listed companies as well as between the subsidiary and other members of the group Identify measures taken to resolve pote companies: ential conflicts of interest betw een the listed subsidiary and the other group Measures t aken to resolve potential con flicts of interest
+Is there more than one company in the group listed in Spain?
+Yes □ No X Identify the other companies that are li- sted in Spain and their relatior nship to the company: Identity and r relationship with other listed (group companies State if the respective areas of activity and business relationships between the listed companies have been defined publicly and precisely, as well as between the subsidiary and other members of the group; Yes No Describe the business relationship between the parent and subsidiary listed companies as well as between the subsidiary and other members of the group Identify measures taken to resolve pote companies: ential conflicts of interest betw een the listed subsidiary and the other group Measures t aken to resolve potential con flicts of interest